 How to Write an Obituary

 Where should you start when you are writing an obituary for someone who meant so much to you?
 It can be daunting to put the right words onto a blank page.
+Before we go on, we have a elegant solution - we have written over 10,000 obituaries for people and have devised the perfect template which you can find here.

 Luckily, our digital age gives you access to quality resources at your fingertips.
 The simplest solution is to find an obituary format to follow, which outlines the most important information to include in this tribute.
 Also, take time to read through other obituaries to get a few more ideas.